 His researches proved that the Arhanthropos is about 700.000 years old, and this makes him the “oldest” European.

 This age was determined after the detailed analysis of stratigraphy (until today 28 geological layer have been revealed), and after studying the primitive and Paleolithic tools as well as the palaiofauna that were discovered in almost all the layers.
-Among the fossils of animals that have extinct the following are included: lions, hyenas, bears, panthers, elephants, rhinoceros, megakeroi, bison and various species of deer and hippo, and also 25 species of birds, 16 species of rodents and 17 species of bats.
+Among the fossils of animals that have gone extinct the following were also found: lions, hyenas, bears, panthers, elephants, rhinos, megaceros, bisons and various species of deers and hippos.
+Additionally, another 25 species of birds, 16 species of rodents and 17 species of bats.

 The materials that have been dated are bones, argil, stalagmites and ashes.
-These are fire traces – the oldest ones that human have ever lighted.
+These are fire traces – the oldest ones that humans have ever lighted.

 WORKING HOURS -GENERAL INFORMATION

-There is a priority line
+There is a priority line.